 Mosaic Mentor Program

-he Mosaic Mentor Program is a student leadership program that assists the Office of Intercultural Affairs and the College in creating a positive, supportive, and welcoming environment for incoming and transfer students from African/African American, Latino, Asian, and Native American (ALANA) descent, the Lebanon Valley Educational Partnership (LVEP), Milton Hershey Students (MHS), international countries, and LGBTQ+ identifying students.
+he Mosaic Mentor Program is a student leadership program that assists the Office of Intercultural Affairs and the College in creating a positive, supportive, and welcoming environment for incoming and transfer students from African/African American, Latino, Asian, and Native American (ALANA) descent, the Lebanon Valley Educational Partnership (LVEP), Milton Hershey School (MHS), international countries, and LGBTQ+ identifying students.

 Mentors are expected to participate in leadership training prior to the start of the year, provide peer activities during the year, and assist the Intercultural Affairs and Admission offices with ALANA student recruitment initiatives.